Zingle/rest-api-documentation/messages/README.md

-sender | object | [Correspondent Object][] of the sender recipient_type | string | 'contact' or 'service' - who the Message was sent to recipient | object | [Correspondent Object][] of the recipient created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read
+sender | object | [Correspondent Object][] of the sender recipient_type | string | 'contact' or 'service' - who the Message was sent to recipient | object | [Correspondent Object][] of the recipient attachments | array | Array of string URIs where file attachments may be downloaded created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read

 [Correspondent Object]: /correspondents/README.md
 [Template]: /templates/README.md